 For more information on our targets and Diversity and Inclusion Policy click here.

 In order to ensure the overall number of Fellows within ATSE reflects international standards of membership of Learned Academies of Engineering and Technological Sciences, the Board of ATSE has determined that the total number of New Fellows to be elected will be a maximum of 35 Fellows and one Foreign Fellow.

 The maximum number of elected Fellows takes into consideration the target to elect up to five Aboriginal and Torres Strait Islander people and up to five women or non-binary people.

 All existing Fellows are eligible to participate in the nomination process.

 Only ATSE Fellows can nominate candidates for election to the Academy, and we encourage all our Fellows to nominate diverse candidates.

 ATSE strives to be a leader in diversity and inclusion.
 We are committed to supporting excellence in applied science, technology and engineering and we recognise that to achieve this we must celebrate and embrace diversity and inclusion in all its forms.

 To nominate an individual for Fellowship, a range of biographical details, supported by citations attesting the candidate’s expertise, achievements, impact and value to the Academy are required.
-Full details for submitting a nomination can be found via the Fellow’s website insert hyperlink to Fellow’s site and nominations can be submitted via the online portal from Tuesday February 1 2022.
+Full details for submitting a nomination can be found via the Fellows-only portal and nominations can be submitted via the online portal from Monday January 23 2023.